arianeziehn/CEP2ASP/src/main/java/util/README.md

 provided files.
 If you change the format of the files make sure you write your own source function or adjust the provided Source accordingly.

-The **KeyedDataPointParallelSourceFunction** is a special source for the single sensors files, i.e., R200070 and R200073.
+The **KeyedDataPointParallelSourceFunction** is a special source for the single sensors files, i.e., R2000070/73 and luftdaten.
 We use this source for our scalability experiments as this data source is executed in parallel.

 ## Metrics

-We use the **ThroughputLogger** class to monitor the throughput of our application.
+We use the **ThroughputLogger** and **LatencyLoggerTX** classes to monitor the throughput of our application.
 Be aware that placing the logger needs to be done carefully as it may cause additional shuffling processes otherwise.